buddypress/buddypress/bp-forums/installation-readme.txt

      - You can usually ignore the "character set" and "collation" boxes
      - Leave the "Custom user tables" section blank.

-3. On Step 3 enter anything you like as the site name and then select an admin user from WPMU to set as the keymaster.
+3. On Step 3 enter anything you like for your site name and first forum name.
+Select "Admin" from the dropdown to use as your keymaster user.

-4. Head to your new bbPress install and log in with the account you set as the keymaster.
+4. Head to your new bbPress install and log in with your WordPress administrator account (admin).

 5. Head to the Admin area (/bb-admin) and then the settings menu.
 Check the "Enable XML-RPC" option.
    Also check the "Enable Pingbacks" option just below.